brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 Estimated parameter values are provided in Table \ref{tab:params}.
 The ln($R_0$) was estimated at 2.14.
 The selectivity curves for the commercial and recreational fleet are shown in Figure \ref{fig:selex}.
 The selectivity was fixed to be asymptotic for the commercial fleet with a peak in maximum selectivity starting at 32.7 cm.
 Selectivity for the commercial fleet was steep and nearly knife-edged.
 The selectivity for the recreational fleet was estimated to be dome-shaped at the largest sizes.
 The peak of the selectivity curve by the recreational fleet was estimated to start at 40.9 cm and decline at 43 cm.

-After discussions with individuals knowledgable about the recreational fishery, we theorized that the dome-shape in selectivity could arise due to older and larger fish moving deeper and being unavailable to the recreational fishery, which often operates nearshore and often targets rockfish in the water column, such as black or blue/deacon rockfishes, rather than quillback rockfish, which is typically strongly associated with the bottom.
+After discussions with individuals knowledgeable about the recreational fishery, we theorized that the dome-shape in selectivity could arise due to older and larger fish moving deeper and being unavailable to the recreational fishery, which often operates nearshore and often targets rockfish in the water column, such as black or blue/deacon rockfishes, rather than quillback rockfish, which is typically strongly associated with the bottom.
 Additionally, in most recent years, the recreational fishery has also been restricted to extreme nearshore waters (<20 – 40fm) to reduce impacts on overfished rockfishes, primarily yelloweye rockfish.
 Sensitivities to the shape and potential time blocking of the recreational selectivity were explored (see below in Section \ref{sensitivity-analyses}).

 The estimated annual recruitment and recruitment deviations are shown in Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
 Strong recruitment events were estimated to have occurred in 1993, 1995, 1999, and 2012 which resulted in a substantial increase in biomass during the late 1990s and early to mid 2000s.
 While the largest recruitment deviations were estimated to have occurred in these four specific years, the surrounding years in the 1990s also have above average recruitment estimated, whereas the surrounding years in the 2000s have lower than average recruitment estimated.
-Bias adjustment was applied to the annual estimates of recruitment deviations following the pattern of increased bias adjust for recent years as shown within r4ss (Figure \ref{fig:bias-adj}).
+Bias adjustment was applied to the annual estimates of recruitment deviations following the pattern of transformed variances in recent years as shown in Figure \ref{fig:bias-adj}.

 The large recruitment pulses in the 1990s show up in the composition data for the commercial and recreational fleets in some years as a pulse of young fish, but more so as a steady increasing trend in mean size that help support the increasing catches over the time.
-The steadily increasing mean size in the recreational fleet along with minimal catches of smaller fish in the compositional data supports the below average recruitment in the 2000s, until 2012.
-The 2012 large recruitment pulses show up in the composition data for both the commercial and recreational fleets as pulses of smaller fish that are also reflected by declines in mean size.
+The steadily increasing mean size in the recreational fleet along with minimal catches of smaller fish in the composition data supports the estimated below average recruitment in the 2000s, until 2012.
+The 2012 large recruitment pulse shows up in the composition data for both the commercial and recreational fleets as pulses of smaller fish that are also reflected by declines in mean size.

 ### Fits to the Data